Multiscaling limit theorems for stochastic FPDE with cyclic long-range dependence: Multiscaling limits for Fractional Riesz-Bessel random PDEs with cyclic long-range dependent initial conditions

 \section{Multiscaling limits for Fractional Riesz-Bessel random PDEs with cyclic long-range dependent initial conditions}

 In this section, we study FRBEs defined by (\ref{Riesz-Bessel equation}) with the initial conditions specified by~(\ref{initial condition}) and~(\ref{covariance of our problem}).
 In this case, we demonstrate that the analogues of the results in Section~\ref{sec3} hold true.
+Similar to Section \ref{sec3}, in this section $m=1$ and $h(x)\equiv x$.
 For simplicity, we concentrate on the one-dimensional case with~$d = 1.$

-\begin{theorem} Consider the random field $u(t,x),$ $t>0,$ $x\in\mathbb R,$ defined by the FRBE~{\rm (\ref{Riesz-Bessel equation})} with $\alpha>1$ and the random initial condition $\eta (x),$ $x\in \mathbb R,$ in {\rm(\ref{initial condition})}, that has a covariance function satisfying Condition D${}^{\prime\prime}$.
+\begin{theorem} Consider the random field $u(t,x),$ $t>0,$ $x\in\mathbb R,$ defined by the FRBE~{\rm (\ref{Riesz-Bessel equation})} with $\alpha>1/2$, and the random initial condition $\eta (x),$ $x\in \mathbb R,$ in {\rm(\ref{initial condition})}, that has a covariance function satisfying Condition D${}^{\prime\prime}$.
 If $\varepsilon\to 0,$ then the finite-dimensional distribution of the random fields

 converge weakly to the finite-dimensional distribution of the zero mean Gaussian random field

 with the covariance function

 \end{theorem} \begin{proof} It follows from (\ref{spectral 1}), that in the sense of the finite-dimensional distributions it holds